 Tennessee Nursing Programs and Degrees Guide

 The following guide to nursing schools in Tennessee is designed to provide you with important information on the many undergraduate and graduate nursing programs, including profiles of several, in the state.
 Students pursuing a nursing degree in Tennessee have a full range of concentrations from which to choose, including pediatric nurse practitioner, nurse midwifery, nurse administration, nurse educator, women’s health nurse practitioner, and adult gerontology nurse practitioner.
 Some colleges and universities in Tennessee, including Vanderbilt University, feature nursing programs that can be completed entirely online.
-Online universities, such as Walden University, also allow students to earn a bachelor’s or a master’s in nursing online.
+Numerous schools also offer programs that allow students to earn a bachelor’s or a master’s in nursing online.

 - 17 colleges and universities offer an associate’s degree in nursing.

 - 29 colleges and universities offer a bachelor’s degree in nursing.

 - 17 colleges and universities offer a master’s or advanced degree in nursing.

 - 5 schools ranked in US News Best Nursing Graduate Schools in 2017 for Master’s in Nursing (MSN) and Doctor of Nursing Practice (DNP) programs: Belmont University (#157, MSN; #127, DNP), East Tennessee State University (#115, MSN; #81, DNP), University of Memphis (#209, MSN; DNP not ranked), University of Tennessee-Knoxville (#48, MSN; #68, DNP), Vanderbilt University (#15, MSN; #11, DNP).

 Institutional Facts for Schools with Nursing Programs